Slow cooked pork is always worth the wait as the melt-in-your-mouth meat falls off the shoulder bone, filling your stomach and warming your heart.

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

-2. Wash the potatoes and cut into slices about 3-4 cm thick.
+2. Wash the potatoes and cut them into slices about 3-4 cm thick.

 3. Place the sliced potatoes evenly across the bottom of a large deep roasting dish, top with shallots, tear over the parsley and fennel flowers, cut the chives into thirds, and scatter, then anchovies and garlic.
 Mix all the ingredients up and then make sure they are evenly spread.
 Add the jelly or stock.
 Season the meat of the pork with pepper and salt and place the pork skin side up on top.